Poster Printer in MGCF in 175 Tan Hall

 175 Tan Door Hours:

 Poster printing hours ≠ 175 Tan Door hours ≠ Staff hours.
-In the Fall and Spring semester, the door is open Mon-Fri 9am-5pm when classes are in session.
-The door is closed for semester breaks but we still print posters on most University business days even when the door is closed.
-Poster pickup is okay any time the door is open.
-If the door is closed, College of Chemistry people can enter for pickup 24/7.
-Others will have to arrange pickup times when staff is present.
+In the Fall and Spring semester, the door is unlocked Mon-Fri 8am-5pm during most University business days.
+The door is locked during semester breaks but we still print posters on most University business days.
+But if the door is locked, we will have to arrange pickup times when staff is present.

 More time is required before major conferences, new student recruiting and orientation.
 Check this page in the days/weeks before you plan to print.
 Major delays or shutdowns (holidays, staffing outages part failure on printer, etc) are in red near the top of the page.

 There may be a queue of many posters ahead of yours and we may not be immediately available.
-PDFs sent early in the day usually result in posters ready for pickup later in the afternoon.
 You will usually hear from us within a few hours.
 You get in the queue when we receive your file.

 Possible delays?
 We often suddenly get a large number of poster requests from MCB, Physics, etc. Also, staff has other facility business (classes, seminars, meetings with researchers).
 Staff unavailabilty for 3 to 4 hours is common and not listed here.
 Staffing outages of 1 business day or longer are rare and will be in red at the top of the page.

-Paper Details: We use semi gloss paper and the printer cannot put ink all the way to the edge of the paper on the 42 (or 60) inch axis.
-It requires about 0.5 inches of space along the edges or it will cutoff (for example, ink can print 41 inches on the 42 inch paper axis).
+Paper Details: We use semi gloss paper and the printer cannot put ink all the way to the edge of the paper on the 42 inch axis.
+It requires about 0.25 inches of space along the edges or it will cutoff (for example, ink can print 41.5 inches on the 42 inch paper axis).
 We have a small supply of satin cloth media.
 That requires at least one extra business day and you should ask us in advance.
 The material costs are 3X that of the paper.

 Costs: We are not a commercial facility and cannot take credit cards or cash.
 All posters must be charged to a UC Berkeley speedtype or chartstring.
 We only print University affiliated documents.
 We don't print obviously personal or commercial posters.

-Our base labor charge is $47.50 per poster plus a paper cost of $4.00 per square foot.
-Excess labor (very, very rare) is charged at $23.75 per quarter hour.
-This may occur for posters that use a lot of our time dealing with format or adminstrative issues, or for last minute, urgent prints where we have to interrupt other projects.
+Our base labor charge is $55.00 per poster plus a paper cost of $5.00 per square foot.
+Excess labor (very, very rare) is charged at $27.50 per quarter hour.
+This may occur for posters that use a lot of our time dealing with format or administrative issues, or for last minute, urgent prints where we have to interrupt other projects.

-Most posters cost $80-$100 depending on size and how much time we spend on your poster and related administrative details.
+Most posters cost $100-$120 depending on size and how much time we spend on your poster and related administrative details.
 We charge for ALL paper used in the print process, regardless of how big your poster is.
-We try to use the roll that best fits your poster but in high demand, short lead time situations, we might use 60 inch paper for all prints, even if that is less cost efficient for an individual poster in the queue.
 There are instructions near the bottom of our poster file prep page about how to minimize costs by fitting our paper.

 If you are hoping for a last minute print, email us the PDF with urgent poster in the Subject line of email; include your deadline and cell phone number in the email.
 If we are available, it is rare for more than 30 minutes to go by without our noticing an incoming poster file.
 However, sometimes we are very busy and even an urgent poster request may wait a few hours before we can respond.
 We are a computational facility with a small staff.

 Other Questions: We prefer email.
 This helps us manage our workload, keep track of who has submitted a poster, which are queued, how to contact you if something goes wrong, etc. Include the word poster in the Subject line of your email (this is important!).
 If you have last minute questions, email us your cell phone number.
-We will call back asap. (include poster in the Subject line.
+Include poster in the email Subject line.
+We will still mainly respond via email but we will call back as needed.

 How to submit a file for printing (or ask poster related questions):

 Include the word poster in the Subject line of your email (this is important!).
 Email filters automatically notify other staff members (no need to cc).
 If you don't include poster in the subject, there may be delays.
-Bmail filtering recognizes whole words and is confused by [ ] or - and _ characters.
-Example: poster for my lab is okay as a subject but poster_for_my_lab will not be recognized.
+Bmail filtering recognizes whole words and is confused by [ ], -, :, and any other characters immediately adjacent to a word.
+Example: poster for my lab is okay as a subject but poster: for my lab or poster_for_my_lab will not be recognized.
 To submit a file, just attach your poster PDF or include a google drive or dropbox link.

 Please include billing and other details in your email: